RedSnapper/LaravelForm/docs/validation.md

 ## Honeypot

-By default there is a honeypot field added to every form.
-The default name is _formlet.
-The view for the honeypot field can be overridden.
-If the honeypot field fails a `HoneyPotException` is thrown which will by default be handled by laravel and redirect back to the page.
+By default there are two honeypot fields added to every form.
+The names are formlet-terms and formlet-email.
+The view for the honeypot fields can be overridden.

 There is also a method which you can call to disable the honeypot on any given form.